dr-itz/RedminePlannerPlugin/README.md

 rake planner:test:all
 ```

-When using Ruby 1.9.3 coverage tests are ran automatically with SimpleCov.
-Once
+Coverage tests are ran automatically with SimpleCov.
+Once a test run is
-a testrun is complete, open `coverage/index.html` in your browser to
+complete, open `coverage/index.html` in your browser to see the results.
+On Mac,
-see the results.
-On Mac, this is easy also from within the terminal:
+this is easy also from within the terminal:

 ```
 open coverage/index.html